 The Registrar must not intentionally perform any act or omission that could place the Registry in breach of a Registry Agreement, or otherwise that could reasonably be anticipated to jeopardise its relationship with ICANN or the Authority.

+Registrar’s Obligations under the URS.
+In the case of Domain Names registered directly under a TLD:

+For the purposes of this clause 8.6 “URS” means the Uniform Rapid Suspension system, a dispute resolution mechanism established by ICANN.

+The Registrar must accept and process payments for the renewal of a domain name by a URS complainant in cases where the URS complainant prevailed.

+The Registrar must not renew a Domain Name to a URS complainant who prevailed for longer than one year (if allowed by the maximum validity period of the Namespace).

 Inconsistencies.
 In the event of any inconsistencies and/or conflicts between the provisions of this Agreement and the provisions in the Published Policies and/or Code of Practice, then to the extent of the inconsistencies and/or conflicts, the various documents will be interpreted in the following order of priority:

 the Published Policies (highest level of priority);